namnh663/namnh663.github.io/docs/knowledge/types-of-testing.md

 4. **Usability Testing:** System testing may also include usability assessments to check if the user interface is intuitive and user-friendly.

 5. **Data Integrity Testing:** For systems that deal with data storage and retrieval, data integrity is checked to ensure that data remains consistent and accurate.

+## Regression Testing

+Regression testing is a software testing method that involves rerunning functional and non-functional tests to ensure that code changes do not affect old or existing product functionality.

+Regression testing is important for a number of reasons, including:

+* To ensure the quality of the software: By rerunning the test after making code changes, regression testing helps ensure that the software still works as expected and that there are no new bugs.
+* To reduce the cost of fixing bugs: Regression testing helps identify bugs early, helping organizations save a significant amount of money.
+* To improve customer satisfaction: By ensuring that software is reliable and error-free, regression testing can help improve customer satisfaction.

+Here are some specific examples of when to perform regression testing:

+* After adding a new login feature to your website, regression testing should be performed to ensure that all existing users can still log in successfully.
+* After integrating a new payment method with your e-commerce website, regression testing should be performed to ensure that the payment process still works correctly and that all payment transactions are processed successfully.

+In addition to performing regression testing after every code change, you should also perform regression testing on a regular basis, even when no changes are made to the code.
+This is because bugs can enter software in many different ways, such as through configuration changes, environmental changes, or even human error.